Prussian Poland Tour

 Accommodation: Comfort class hotel in the center of Poznań.

-Poznań is among the oldest cities of Poland and was one of the most important centers in the early Polish state in the tenth and eleventh centuries.
-After the partitions the city of Poznan was officially named an imperial residence city, leading to the construction of the Imperial Castle, the Imperial District, the Opera House, new city walls, railway station and many other sites which make a big part of its landmarks to this day.
+Poznań is among the oldest cities of Poland and was one of the most important centers in the early Polish state in the 10th and 11th centuries.
+After the partitions, Poznań became an imperial residence city, with landmarks such as the Imperial Castle, Opera House, and Imperial District still visible today.

 Renaissance merchant houses and town hall in Poznań.
 Picture credit: poznan.lovetotravel.pl